How to Manage Passive-Aggressive People

 How Passive Aggression Affects the Workplace

 Passive-aggressive people's negative behaviors can have serious consequences.
-For instance, if someone is consistently sending mixed messages about her intentions, you may find your team regularly misses its deadlines, which reflects badly on you.
+For instance, if someone is consistently sending mixed messages about their intentions, you may find your team regularly misses its deadlines, which reflects badly on you.

-Strategies for Managing Passive Aggressiveness
+Strategies for Managing Passive-Aggressive People

 The suggestions below can help you control the negative behaviors of passive-aggressive team members.

 The first step in addressing passive aggression is to recognize it, using the pointers above.
 This is often the most challenging part, as it can be subtle and therefore difficult to identify.

 Deal with passive-aggressive behavior straight away, so that it doesn't escalate.
 Make notes on situations as they occur, so that you have specific examples of what your team member has done, so they know exactly what you're talking about.

 Next, let the person know that it's safe for them to raise concerns and issues with you out in the open, rather than in covert ways.
 Make it clear to them that, as a manager, you don't "shoot messengers," and would rather they come to you with their problems, rather than let them bubble under the surface.